Last Updated: March 2026

 Can I extend my Schengen visa once I’m in Europe?

-Disclaimer: This guide is for informational purposes only and does not constitute legal or immigration advice.
+This guide is for informational purposes only and does not constitute legal or immigration advice.
 Visa requirements and fees can change.
 Always verify current requirements with the specific embassy or consulate where you’ll be applying.
-Last updated: February 2026.
+Last updated: March 2026.